LSW-KR/Flight-Data/README.md

-#Aviation_Performance > The purpose of this code is to gather and compile domestic airline performance data through an aviation information portal.
-It is designed to automatically retrieve and store data on domestic and international flights, as well as overall totals, in a time-series format within a database.
-This code performs tasks including Excel download, data transformation, and conversion to a dataframe table.
+"""
+Aviation_Performance
+> This script is using Selenium, a tool for automating web browsers, to scrape data from a website.
+It uses the Chrome browser and the chromedriver.exe file to open the website, enters login credentials, sets a date range, and then loops through a function that downloads data in the form of an excel file.
+The script also uses other libraries such as pandas, datetime, and mariadb for data manipulation and storage.

+Stock_Reflection
-#Stock_Reflection > This code retrieves stock data for specific airlines at specific intervals, and inserts it into a database.
+> This code retrieves stock data for specific airlines at specific intervals, and inserts it into a database.